pgaskin/BookBrowser/README.md

 # BookBrowser
 A easy-to-use tool to generate a web-based ePub and PDF ebook browser.
 All you need to do is [download it](https://github.com/geek1011/BookBrowser/releases/latest) into the folder with your ebooks, and run it.
+There is also a [demo](https://bookbrowser-demo.geek1011.net/books/).

 ## Features
 - Multiple book formats